 Cosmetic Surgery Claims

-Cosmetic Surgery Claims for Compensation
+Claim Cosmetic Surgery Compensation

-Cosmetic treatment is a booming billion pound business, with over 100,000 medical and non-medical procedures carried out every year in the UK.
+Cosmetic treatment is a booming billion-pound business, with over 100,000 medical and non-medical procedures carried out every year in the UK.
 But whilst demand is high, confidence in this “murky world” (Peter Walsh, Chief Executive of Action Against Medical Accidents) is low, and many now question the safety record and fitness for purpose of cosmetic surgery clinics.